 With our diagnostic imaging capabilities, we can quickly and accurately determine your pet's condition and provide prompt treatment alternatives.

-We conduct tests and obtain findings swiftly in our in-house laboratory, allowing us to quickly assess your pet's symptoms and begin treatment.
+We conduct tests and obtain findings swiftly in our in-house vet lab, allowing us to quickly assess your pet's symptoms and begin treatment.

 Our Doraville pet pharmacy is stocked with a variety of prescription diets and medications, ensuring that we have quick access to any medications your pet may require while in our care.